Flatiron Building: In popular culture

 One of the first films to depict the Flatiron Building was created by Robert Bonine, who used a kinetograph to film the building on October 8, 1902, a week after the building opened.
 In the 1958 comedy film Bell, Book and Candle, James Stewart and Kim Novak were filmed on top of the Flatiron Building in a romantic clinch.
 For Warren Beatty's 1980 film Reds, the base of the building was used for a scene with Diane Keaton.

-Today, the Flatiron Building is frequently used in television commercials and documentaries as an easily recognizable symbol of the city, shown, for instance, in the opening credits of the Late Show with David Letterman or in scenes of New York City that are shown during scene transitions in the TV sitcoms Friends, Spin City, and Veronica's Closet.
+Over the years, the Flatiron Building became one of New York City's most photographed buildings.
 In 1987, the building was used as the scene of a murder for the TV series Murder, She Wrote, in the episode "No Accounting for Murder".
-In the 1998 film Godzilla, the Flatiron Building is accidentally destroyed by the US Army while in pursuit of Godzilla.
+In the 1998 film Godzilla, it is accidentally destroyed by the US Army while in pursuit of Godzilla.
 It is depicted as the headquarters of the Daily Bugle, for which Peter Parker is a freelance photographer, in Sam Raimi's Spider-Man trilogy, and once again in The Spectacular Spider-Man animated series.
-It is shown as the location of the Channel 6 News headquarters where April O'Neil works in the Teenage Mutant Ninja Turtles TV series.
-The Flatiron Building is also the home of the fictional company Damage Control in the Marvel Universe comics and for the CIA-sponsored superhero management team "The Boys" in the Dynamite Comics title of the same name (as well as in Season 3 of the TV series The Boys).
+It is shown in the Teenage Mutant Ninja Turtles TV series as well.
+In the 2006–2012 comic book series The Boys and the 2022 third season and 2024 fourth season of its television adaptation, it is depicted as the headquarters of the titular CIA black ops group.

 In 2013, the Whitney Museum of American Art installed a life-sized 3D-cutout replica of Edward Hopper's 1942 painting Nighthawks in the Flatiron Art Space in the building's prow.
 Although Hopper said his picture was inspired by a diner in Greenwich Village, the prow is reminiscent of the painting, and was selected to display the two-dimensional cutouts.

-In 2014, the Lego Architecture series produced a model of the Flatiron Building to add to their landmark series.
+In 2014, the Lego Architecture series produced a model of the Flatiron Building to add to their series of landmarks.
 The subsequent New York City set, introduced in 2015, also included the building.

 The Flatiron Building was also the subject of a book, The Flatiron: The New York Landmark and the Incomparable City that Arose With It, published in 2010 and written by Alice Sparberg Alexiou.
+Additionally, in 2014, it was the focus of the PBS documentary Treasures of New York: The Flatiron Building.